-Under the Investment Advisory Agreement, the Company has agreed to pay or procure to be paid to the Investment Adviser, for its services as adviser, a fee of 0.60% (2022: 0.65%) per annum of the Company's funds (as reduced by any redemptions of Ordinary Shares prior to the Redemption Date, which attract a redemption fee of 0.5% of the value of the redemption).
-In addition the Investment Adviser is entitled to receive interest earned by the Company on the unpaid element of the fees.
-See notes 9, 11, 12 and 17 for details of investment advisory fees and interest paid in the year and balances outstanding at the year end.
+Under the Investment Advisory Agreement, the Company has agreed to pay or procure to be paid to the advisor, for its services as advisor, a fee of 0.60% (2023: 0.60%) per annum of the Company's funds (as reduced by any redemptions of Ordinary Shares prior to the Redemption Date, which attract a redemption fee of 0.5% of the value of the redemption).
+In addition the advisor is entitled to receive interest earned by the Company on the unpaid element of the fees.
+See notes 9, 11 and 17 for details of investment advisory fees and interest recognised in the year and balances outstanding at the year end.